 Don Wycliff and David Krashna’s book is a revised edition of a 2014 publication.
 With a few exceptions, the stories of these graduates are told in their own words, in the form of essays on their experiences at Notre Dame.
 The range of these experiences is broad; joys and opportunities, but also hardships and obstacles, are recounted.
 Notable among several themes emerging from these essays is the importance of leadership from the top in successfully bringing African-Americans into the student body and enabling them to become fully accepted, fully contributing members of the Notre Dame community.
 The late Rev. Theodore Hesburgh, president of the university from 1952 to 1987, played an indispensable role in this regard and also wrote the foreword to the book.

 This book will be an invaluable resource for Notre Dame graduates, especially those belonging to African-American and other minority groups, specialists in race and diversity in higher education, civil rights historians, and specialists in race relations.

-Don Wycliff, Notre Dame Class of 1969, is the former public editor of the Chicago Tribune.
+Don Wycliff, Notre Dame Class of 1969, is the former editorial page editor of the Chicago Tribune.

-“I believe that there is tremendous value in capturing these narratives, not only in terms of the individual stories but also what they reflect when taken as a whole.
-This book makes an invaluable contribution to the history of Notre Dame as well as affirmative action, Catholic history, black Catholic history, and ethnic history in the age of civil rights.” ~Ann Firth, chief of staff to the president, University of Notre Dame
+“I believe that there is tremendous value in capturing these narratives, not only in terms of the individual stories but also in terms of what they reflect when taken as a whole.
+This book makes an invaluable contribution to the history of Notre Dame as well as affirmative action, Catholic history, black Catholic history, and ethnic history in the age of civil rights.” —Ann Firth, chief of staff to the president, University of Notre Dame